 We are sustained by landscapes.
 They provide us food to eat, water to drink, and clean air to breathe.
 Landscapes are our habitats, the places where we work, relax, and engage with others.
 Landscape architects have the tremendous responsibility of designing these landscapes.
 This is no easy task, given the increasingly complex issues our planet faces.

 We work to restore impaired environments and ensure equal access to healthy environments.
 We design landscapes that alleviate flooding and stimulate economies.
 We create productive, sustainable landscapes that respond to growing cities and sprawling regions.
-We study the history of landscapes so that we can uniquely respond to the contemporary needs of today.
+We study the history of landscapes so that we can respond in meaningful ways to the needs of today.

-A master’s degree in landscape architecture will give you the tools you need to create research-based, creative landscape designs that address the complex social, economic, and environmental challenges we face.
+A Master of Landscape Architecture (MLA) degree will give you the tools you need to create relevant, research-based, works that address the complex social, economic, and environmental challenges we face.

 Those with an accredited undergraduate degree in landscape architecture enter a 2-year program.
-Students with non-design undergraduate degrees take coursework within a 3-year program.
-All MLA students (except those with BLA degrees and one year of practice) are required to complete a 3-month professional summer internship during their enrollment.
+Students with non-design undergraduate degrees take coursework within a 2 1/2-year or 3-year program, depending on previous experience.

 Students may also elect to pursue joint MLA/Master of Urban Planning or MLA/Master of Business Administration programs.